arturcarvalho/tutorial-1/README.md

 };
 ```

-> Thanks again, Hammer!
+> Thanks again, Redwood!

 Now let's display the actual post instead of just dumping the query result.
 This seems like the perfect place for a good old fashioned component since we're displaying a post on both the home page and this detail page, and it's (currently) the same exact output.
-Let's Hammer-up a component (I just invented that phrase):
+Let's Redwood-up a component (I just invented that phrase):

-    hammer generate component post
+    redwood generate component post

 Which creates `web/src/components/Post/Post.js` as a super simple React component: